 The Automatic Updater utility can display important messages before initiating the update process.
 A digital cryptographic signature protects them.
 This message indicates that the cryptographic validation is failing.

 - The CA bundles are out of date and the system cannot validate the certificate.

 - OpenSSL is out of date.

 - A PHP configuration is causing the cryptographic validation to fail.

-1. Navigate to Utilities > Update WHMCS and click Check for Updates.
-This will cause WHMCS to re-evaluate the available updates and the cryptographic validation may be completed this time.
+- Go to Utilities > Update WHMCS and click Check for Updates.
+This will cause WHMCS to reevaluate the available updates and may complete the cryptographic validation.

-If the problem persists after performing these steps, WHMCS support can examine your PHP Info for known problematic PHP settings or if you are subject to a MITM Attack.
+If the problem persists after performing these steps, WHMCS support can examine your PHP information for known problematic PHP settings or check for a MITM attack.